Spironolactone for Female Pattern Hair Loss: The Most Underprescribed Effective Treatment

 Spironolactone is a potassium-sparing diuretic with significant antiandrogen activity at higher doses.
-The 100–200mg/day range used for hair loss blocks androgen receptor binding and inhibits 5-alpha reductase to a lesser degree.
+The 100 to 200mg/day range used for hair loss blocks androgen receptor binding and inhibits 5-alpha reductase to a lesser degree.
 For female pattern hair loss, which has a partially androgen-mediated pathophysiology, the rationale for use is mechanistically sound.
 The drug has been used off-label for this indication since the 1980s, with most clinical experience accumulated in Australia, the UK, and the US.

 The 2024 JAMA Dermatology systematic review pooled data from 17 studies and 2,043 women treated with spironolactone for female pattern hair loss.
 Hair density improvement or stabilisation was reported in 68% of patients at 12 months.
 Side effects were generally mild: menstrual irregularity (most common, around 18% of premenopausal users), mild blood pressure changes, and breast tenderness.
 Hyperkalaemia, a theoretical concern given the potassium-sparing mechanism, was rare and easily monitored.